 Let’s break down the code step by step, bottom to top:

-The main function is nothing special.
-It just calls asyncStuff
+function is nothing special.
+It just callsasyncStuff

-and prints some stuff to the console (think of asyncStuff
+and prints some stuff to the console (think ofasyncStuff

-as being your app main loop).
+as being your app’s main loop). - Then,

-Then, asyncStuff
+asyncStuff

-and catches any errors that might occur.
+and catches any errors that might occur. otherAsyncStuff

 is where the trouble happens.
-It calls fetchSomething
+It callsfetchSomething

-twice (think of fetch
+twice (think offetch

-), once with an error and once without.
+), once with an error and once without.- Then, it awaits on

-with the disk endpoint, and then awaits on Promise.all
+with the disk endpoint, and then awaits onPromise.all

-with the two previous calls.
+with the two previous calls. - Finally, it returns the results.

 Now, let’s run this code and see what happens.
 We get the following output: